1996 California Proposition 218: Proposition 218 levy limitations

-The Landmark 2008 Silicon Valley Taxpayers Supreme Court Case
+Landmark 2008 Silicon Valley Taxpayers Supreme Court case

-The detailed and substantive assessment reforms contained in Proposition 218 were unanimously confirmed and upheld by the California Supreme Court in Silicon Valley Taxpayers' Association, Inc. v.
+The detailed assessment reforms contained in Proposition 218 were unanimously upheld by the California Supreme Court in Silicon Valley Taxpayers' Association, Inc. v.
 Santa Clara County Open Space Authority, 44 Cal.
 4th 431 (July 2008).

-The Silicon Valley Taxpayers case is also one of the most important and significant taxpayer protection cases in a generation (and is listed as one of the most important and influential decisions in the history of the California Supreme Court) in large part because of the California Supreme Court holding on the standard of review issue.
-The standard of review issue addresses the level of deference a court will ordinarily give a local agency in reviewing its legislative actions such as the approval of an assessment.
+The Silicon Valley Taxpayers case is one of the most important and significant taxpayer protection cases in a generation, and is listed as one of the most important and influential decisions in the history of the California Supreme Court, in large part because of the Court’s holding on the standard of review issue.
+This issue addresses the level of deference a court will ordinarily give a government agency in reviewing its legislative actions.
 The extent of deference given by the courts has a major bearing on the outcome of a lawsuit.

-Before Proposition 218 became law, in a legal challenge involving an assessment the courts reviewed the actions of the local agency under a highly deferential standard of review.
-Under this highly deferential standard of review, the courts presumed that an assessment was valid and the person challenging the assessment had to show that the record before the local agency clearly did not support the underlying determinations of special benefit and proportionality.
-The underlying legal basis for the historical deferential standard of review was that the establishment of an assessment district takes place as a result of a peculiarly legislative process.
-As a result, the constitutional separation of powers doctrine demanded a more deferential standard of review by the courts.
-Property owners rarely won assessment lawsuits on the merits prior to Proposition 218.
-Because it was so difficult to win a legal challenge before Proposition 218, lawyers were candidly advised not to bother even trying to challenge an assessment in court.
+Before Proposition 218 became law, in a legal challenge involving an assessment the courts reviewed the actions of a local agency under a highly deferential standard of review.
+Under this highly deferential standard, courts presumed an assessment was valid and the person challenging the assessment had to show that the record before the local agency clearly did not support the determinations of special benefit and proportionality.

+The legal basis for the historical deferential standard of review was that levying an assessment takes place as a result of a legislative process.
+As a result, the constitutional separation of powers doctrine requires a more deferential standard of review by the courts.
+Property owners rarely won assessment lawsuits before Proposition 218.
+Since it was difficult to win a lawsuit before Proposition 218, lawyers were candidly advised not to bother even trying to challenge an assessment in court.

-The constitutional status of the substantive assessment requirements under Proposition 218 altered the standard of review analysis.
-The substantive requirements for assessments are contained in constitutional provisions of dignity at least equal to the constitutional separation of powers provision.
-Prior to Proposition 218, special assessment laws were generally statutory, and the constitutional separation of powers doctrine served as a foundation for a more deferential standard of review by the courts.
-However, after Proposition 218 became law, an assessment's validity is now a constitutional question.
+The constitutional status of the assessment requirements under Proposition 218 altered the standard of review analysis.
+Proposition 218 requirements for assessments are contained in constitutional provisions of dignity at least equal to the constitutional separation of powers provision.
+Before Proposition 218, assessment laws were generally statutory, and the constitutional separation of powers doctrine served as a foundation for a more deferential standard of review.
+However, after Proposition 218 became law, an assessment's validity became a constitutional question.